Please select the country or location you would like to see content from.

 Ketoconazole

-Ketoconazole comes as a shampoo which is used for dandruff and also as a wash for pityriasis versicolour.
-(Here at Caidr we prefer the shampoo over the cream for pityriasis versicolor.)
+Ketoconazole comes as a shampoo which is used for dandruff and also as a wash for pityriasis versicolor.
+Here at Healthwords we prefer the shampoo over the cream for pityriasis versicolor.

 Was this helpful?